SwedbankPay/developer.swedbankpay.com/_includes/prices.md

 ## Prices

 The `prices` resource lists the prices related to a specific payment.
+In short, it is where you enter the payment's amount.
+It consists of the payment's `id` and the `priceList`, which again contains the payment's `type`, `amount` and `vatAmount`.

+ The `type` refers to the payment instrument, like `Swish`, `Trustly` or `Creditcard`.
+Read more about the types below the code example and table.
+The `amount` refers to the **full** amount (incl.
+VAT) for the payment, and `vatAmount` indicates how much of the full amount which is VAT.

 {:.code-view-header}
 **Request**